 Legends behind Tihar Festival

-Many stories prevail about celebration of the festival.
-One of the popular story is associated to Yama; “God of death” and his sister Yamuna.
-According to myth, Yama used to be very busy in his work that he stayed away from his sister for a long time.
-Yamuna desired to meet her brother Yama Raj so she took the help of various animals like crow, dog and cow as a messenger to call brother to meet her.
+Many stories prevail about the celebration of the festival.
+One of the popular stories is associated with Yama; the “God of death” and his sister Yamuna.
+According to the myth, Yama used to be very busy with his work that he stayed away from his sister for a long time.
+Yamuna desired to meet her brother Yama Raj, so she took the help of various animals like a crow, dog, and cow as a messenger to call her brother to meet her.
 But Yama didn’t come to see his sister Yamuna.
-Finally she herself went to visit her brother.
-After meeting him, Yamuna worshipped Yama with five colored tika and offered him with garland of Globe Amaranth flower (Makhamali in Nepali) and a special gift prepared by her.
+Finally, she herself went to visit her brother.
+After meeting him, Yamuna worshipped Yama with five coloured tika and offered him with garland of Globe Amaranth flower (Makhamali in Nepali) and a special gift prepared by her.
 Yamuna made a circle with Dubo (Cynodon dactylon) dipped in mustard oil.
 Yamaraj being pleased by the love of his sister then announced that someone who receives tika from their sisters will not die on that day.

-Another famous story suggests that there was once a girl named Yamuna whose brother was ill prayed for his long and healthy life.
-One day when the Yama visited to take her brother with him, she was performing a Puja for her brother.
+Another famous story suggests that there was once a girl named Yamuna whose brother was ill and prayed for his long and healthy life.
+One day, when the Yama visited to take her brother with him, she was performing a Puja for her brother.
 Yamuna convinced Yama to be a part of the Puja and performed the ceremony with both.
-Yama being pleased with her and asked her to wish anything she wants.
-Yamuna then asked for the long and healthy life for her brother.
+Yama was pleased with her and asked her to wish for anything she wants.
+Yamuna then asked for a long and healthy life for her brother.
 Since then, Tihar is celebrated as a special occasion to pray for the long and prosperous life of the brothers.